-Cystic fibrosis (CF) is a disease that causes the body to make thick, sticky mucus (say: MYOO-kus).
+Cystic fibrosis (say: SIS-tik fi-BRO-sus), or CF, is a disease that causes the body to make thick, sticky mucus (say: MYOO-kus).
 This causes problems in two major areas: the lungs and the digestive system.

-And it's not only the airways and lungs that are affected in a person who has cystic fibrosis.
-Mucus-producing cells line the digestive tract, including the stomach, intestines, liver, pancreas, and reproductive organs.
-The pancreas produces enzymes that help digest food and hormones that help absorb sugar.
-When thick mucus in the pancreas clogs up the narrow passageways, it can make it difficult for people to digest food and get all the vitamins and nutrients they need.
+And it's not only the airways and lungs that are affected by cystic fibrosis.
+Mucus-producing cells line the digestive system, including the stomach, intestines, liver, pancreas, and reproductive organs.
+The pancreas makes enzymes that help digest food and hormones that help absorb sugar.
+Thick mucus in the pancreas can make it hard for people to digest food and get all the vitamins and nutrients they need.

 What Causes CF?

-CF is an inherited disease, which means that it's passed down from parent to child.
+CF is an inherited disease, which means it's passed down from parent to child.
 Someone who has CF was born with it.
 Maybe you've heard someone say, "It's in your genes."
-They don't mean your blue jeans.
 Genes make up the blueprint each of your cells follows to make you a unique individual.

 How Is CF Diagnosed?

-Although someone with cystic fibrosis is born with it, it isn't always obvious at birth.
+Although someone with cystic fibrosis is born with it, it isn't always found at birth.
 It may take a while for symptoms to develop.
-Doctors may suspect that a baby has CF if he or she coughs a lot and gets a lot of lung infections.
-The baby also might have unusual large, bulky bowel movements or may not gain weight as expected.
+Doctors may suspect CF if a kid coughs a lot and gets a lot of lung infections.
+A kid also might have big, bulky bowel movements (poop) or may not gain weight as expected.

 To know for sure, the doctors can do a simple test that doesn't hurt.
-Kids with CF have more salt in their sweat than other kids, so by simply collecting a sample of sweat and testing to see how much salt is in it the doctors can determine if a person has CF. Other tests may be done, including one that looks for the gene that causes CF.
+Kids with CF have more salt in their sweat than other kids.
+So by testing a sample of sweat to check how much salt is in it, doctors can see if a person has CF.

 How Is CF Treated?